 NAME: TITLE:

-ADDRESS:
+ADDRESS: -

-COUNTY: PROVID ER NUMB ER: -
+COUNTY: PROVIDER NUMBER:

-SIGNATURE: DATE S DATE SIGNED:
+SIGNATURE: DATE SIGNED:

-By signing this form, I am indicating to the Division of Health Care Fin my
+By signing this form, I am indicating to the Division of Health

-County Board of Supervisors or Indian Tribal Government as required un ider s.
-49.45 5 (25), Wis.
+County Board of Supervisors or Indian Tribal Government as a equired under s.
+49.45 (25), Wis.
 Stats.

 Indicate populations you will be adding or subtracting:

+nature populations you will be usually of substituting.
 ADDING OR SUBTRACTING

-Persons who are age 65 or older () ()
+Persons who are age 65 or older ()

 Persons who have a diagnosis of Alzheimer's disease or

 related dementia () ()

 Persons with a physical or sensory disability () ()

-Persons with a developmental disability () ()
+Persons with a developmental disability ()

 Persons with a chronic mental illness () ()

 Persons with alcohol and/or drug dependency () ()

-Persons who are severely emotionally disturbed and are under the age of f21 () ()
+Persons who are severely emotionally disturbed and are under the age of 21 ()

 Persons diagnosed as having Human Immunodeficiency Virus infection () ()

 Families with child at risk of serious physical, mental,

 or emotional dysfunction () ()

 Children enrolled in a Birth to 3 program () ()

 Children with asthma () ()

 Persons infected with tuberculosis () ()

-Women age 45-64 () ()
+Women age 45-64 ()

 Complete one of the following:

-1. EFFECTIVE UPON RECEIPT?
+EFFECTIVE UPON RECEIPT?
 Y N or

 2. EFFECTIVE ON:

 (Specify date)